Khor Virap: Architecture

 The Nerses chapel, built in the 7th century around the famous pit, was of white limestone.
 Though plain in appearance, a monastery was built around a large enclosure that surrounds the ruins of the old chapel.
 This church, known as the Church of the Holy Mother of God (Surb Astvatzatzin), has a twelve-sided tholobate and dome and is dedicated to S. Astvatsatsin.
 The altar pulpit is well decorated.
-Though most Armenian churches have an east–west orientation, placing the altar at the east end, St. Gevorg Chapel is oriented northwest–southeast.
+Though most Armenian churches have an east–west orientation, placing the altar at the east end, St. George Chapel (Surb Gevorg) is oriented northwest–southeast.